KontonGu/FaST-GShare/README.md

     $ kubectl get fastpods -n fast-gshare
     ```
 ---
-### Deploy FaST-GShare-Function (without Autoscaler)
+### Install and Uninstall FaST-GShare-Function (without Autoscaler)
 The deployment of the FaST-GShare-Function in this project does not include the FaST-GShare-Autoscaler and only deploys with a fixed number of replicas.
 The complete FaST-GShare serverless version is available at [FaST-GShare-Function](https://github.com/KontonGu/FaST-GShare-Function), and the basic verion of Autoscaler plugin can be found at [FaST-GShare-Autoscaler](https://github.com/KontonGu/FaST-GShare-Autoscaler.git).
-1. Install the FaST-GShare-Function Components
+- Install the FaST-GShare-Function Components
     ```
     $ bash ./install/fast-gshare-fn-deploy.sh
     ```

-2. Uninstall the FaST-GShare-Function Components
+- Uninstall the FaST-GShare-Function Components
     ```
     $ make helm_uninstall_fast-gshare-fn
     ```